parekhmansi/QaEngChallenge/README.md

 2. locator.properties and test data files are provided as part of the project (under /src/test/resources).

 This is a maven project with test suite class.
-You can run the tests using below command on command line:
+You can run the tests using below commands on command line:

               mvn clean test -Dtest=TaxesTestSuite
+              mvn clean test -Dtest=TaxesTestsSuccessScenarios
+              mvn clean test -Dtest=TaxesTestsFailScenarios

-It will run success and fail test scenarios with 2 different test data files (provided through the locator.properties file).
+It will run success and /or fail test scenarios with 2 different test data files (provided through the locator.properties file).

 ------------------
 SOURCE CODE